mihhdu/Enhanced-REFramework/README.md

 ### Enhanced ReFrameWork Template ###
 **Enhanced Robotic Enterprise Framework**

-A UiPath Studio template upon which you can build attended and unattended businesss processes.
+A UiPath Studio template upon which you can build, test and run attended and unattended businesss processes.

 Features:
 * Separation Of Concerns: we keep framework implementation separate from business logic code.